trayio/falafel/docs/pages/input_schema/oneof.md

 The general issue surrounding `oneOf`  is that for child schema options that are the same/similar, there is no easy way to differentiate between those options using just the saved data.
-This consequently can cause issues; on refresh for example, FE will default to the first child schema that is a match to the saved input/data.
+This consequently can cause issues; on refresh for example, the properties panel will default to the first child schema that is a match to the saved input/data.

 It is therefore necessary to make the `oneOf` child schemas unique in some manner, so that differentiation and therefore identification is possible.